jarun/googler/README.md

 # Installation

-`googler` requires Python 2.7.x or Python 3.x to work.
+`googler` requires Python to work.
+Officially supported Python versions are 2.7 and 3.3 or later (only the latest patch release of each minor version is supported).

 ## Installing from this repository